microbit-carlos/microbit-bird-activity/docs/index.md

 One of the other brand new features we are showcasing today is the creation of Sound Effects!

-This is a new feature we've added to MicroPython and we'd love to see what you can do with it.
+This is a new feature we just added to MicroPython and we'd love to see what you can do with it.

-We are in the process of making the pre-build Sound Effect that will ship with MicroPython for the micro:bit, for users to  start with, so if you have a good SoundEffect you'd like to suggest, please [submit them here](https://microbit-carlos.github.io/microbit-bird-activity/submitse/).
+We are in the process of making the pre-build Sound Effect that will ship by default with MicroPython for the micro:bit, so if you have a good SoundEffect you'd like to suggest, please
+[submit them here](https://microbit-carlos.github.io/microbit-bird-activity/submitse/).